-August 30, 2017 – Dr. Martin Moore-Ede, CEO of CIRCADIAN Light has been invited to speak at 2018 Strategies in Light Conference in Long Beach, CA from February 13 -15, 2018.
-Dr. Moore-Ede will be speaking about the negative health implications of being exposed to too much bio-active blue light at night.
+August 30, 2017 – Dr. Martin Moore-Ede, CEO of CIRCADIAN Light spoke at 2018 Strategies in Light Conference in Long Beach, CA from February 13 -15, 2018.
+Dr. Moore-Ede spoke about the negative health implications of being exposed to too much bio-active blue light at night.
 Learn more

-July 27, 2017: Martin Moore-Ede, MD, PhD, CEO of CIRCADIAN Light will be a speaker at the Light for Health and Wellbeing Conference in Newport Beach, CA. Dr. Moore-Ede's presentation will be titled "Taking the Obesity and Diabetes Risk Out of Light at Night."
+July 27, 2017: Martin Moore-Ede, MD, PhD, CEO of CIRCADIAN Light was a speaker at the Light for Health and Wellbeing Conference in Newport Beach, CA. Dr. Moore-Ede's presentation was titled "Taking the Obesity and Diabetes Risk Out of Light at Night."
 Learn more here

 January 24, 2017: Martin Moore-Ede, MD, PhD, CEO of CIRCADIAN Light spoke at the Owens Corning Sustainability Summit, in Toledo, Ohio.
 Dr. Moore-Ede addressed how new advances in circadian LED lighting technology can meet energy efficiency standards and optimize 24/7 workforce productivity, health, and safety.